Unlearning Backdoor Attacks for LLMs with Weak-to-Strong Knowledge Distillation: Backdoor Unlearning

 \subsection{Clean Teacher Model}

 In traditional knowledge distillation, the choice of the teacher model prioritizes its complexity and expressiveness~\citep{nguyen2024kdmcse}, which frequently results in a teacher model that exhibits greater complexity than the student model.
 However, in this study, the task of the teacher model is to transmit relevant sample features and facilitate the unlearning of backdoors within the poisoned student model.
 Therefore, we employ a smaller-scale BERT as the teacher model\footnote{We also verify the effectiveness of other model architectures as teacher models in ablation studies.}.
 Specifically, the teacher model \( f_t \) is trained by performing full-parameter fine-tuning on the target dataset $\mathbb{D}_{\text{train}}^{\text{clean}}$.
-It should be noted that in order to facilitate feature alignment and knowledge transfer between the teacher and student models, we add an additional linear layer \( g \) to the teacher model.
+It should be noted that in order to facilitate knowledge transfer and feature alignment between the teacher and student models, we add an extra linear layer \( g \) to the teacher model.
 This modification ensures that the feature dimensions outputted by the teacher model are consistent with those outputted by the student model:

-where \( W \) denotes the weight of the linear layer, and \( b \) is the bias vector; \( d_t \) and \( d_s \) represent the feature dimensions of the teacher and student models, respectively; \( L \) represents the last layer of the teacher model; \( z_t \) denotes the logits output by the teacher model.
-Finally, the objective for optimizing the teacher model is:
+where \( W \) denotes the weight matrix of the linear transformation, and \( b \) is the bias vector; \( d_t \) and \( d_s \) represent the feature dimensions of the teacher and student models, respectively; \( L \) represents the last layer of the teacher model; \( z_t \) denotes the logits output by the teacher model.
+Finally, the optimization objective for the teacher model is: